-To apply, prospective students should submit the George Mason University Admissions Application, supply two copies of official transcripts from each college and graduate institution attended, a current résumé, and an expanded goals statement.
-Applicants should also include three letters of recommendation and official scores obtained on the GRE general exam.
-The GRE requirement will be waived if the student holds a master's degree from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent.
+To apply, prospective students should submit the George Mason University Admissions Application, supply official transcripts from each college and graduate institution attended, a current résumé, and an expanded goals statement.
+Applicants should also include two letters of recommendation.
 TOEFL or IELTS scores are required of all international applicants.

 For policies governing all graduate programs, see AP.6 Graduate Policies.

 Total credits: 30

 Students should refer to the Admissions & Policies tab for specific policies related to this program.